syntasso/kratix-docs/docs/workshop/part-i/01-installing-kratix.md

 specify the state store you intend to use.
 Kratix will then write to the specified state store when scheduling workloads for deployment on that cluster.

-Create a new State Store that points to the MinIO bucket we created on the previous
+Create a new State Store that points to the MinIO bucket we created in the previous tutorial:
-step:

 ```yaml
 cat << EOF | kubectl --context $PLATFORM apply -f -